Chaotic many-body quantum dynamics, spectral correlations, and energy diffusion: Introduction

-The second timescale also has a counterpart in calculations for quantum circuits.
-For our Hamiltonian model at late times, energy diffusion controls the return probability for the many-body energy density, and the approach of the SFF to a linear ramp.
-Similar behaviour has been derived for a Floquet quantum circuit that is designed to have a conserved density \cite{Friedman_2019}.
+Related but not identical behaviour has been found in Floquet quantum circuit models.
+These show a similar enhancement of the SFF at early times and an approach to the universal ramp at long times, but on a timescale that increases less rapidly with system size~\cite{Chan_PRL}.
+Floquet circuits in their simplest form lack any conserved density, but variants have been designed with a U(1) symmetry and associated conservation law~\cite{Friedman_2019}.
+These show show a diffusive timescale in the SFF.
+Against this background, the work we describe here is intended to identify similarities and differences between spectral correlations in spatially extended, time-independent Hamiltonian models, compared to those in Floquet systems.

-Our analysis represents an extension of the diagonal approximation of semiclassics, or the diffusion approximation of single-particle mesoscopics, to a spatially extended many-body system.
-While it is exact for the large $N$, small $\lambda$ limit we consider, more generally it is a natural approximation for chaotic many-body lattice models defined by an ensemble for the Hamiltonian.
+While our analysis is exact for the large $N$, small $\lambda$ limit we consider, more generally it is a natural approximation for chaotic many-body lattice models defined by an ensemble for the Hamiltonian.
 An essential but highly restrictive requirement for any such approximation is that it should respect unitarity for quantum mechanical time evolution by conserving probability density for the many-body wavefunction.
 Our approach meets this requirement, which may leave little scope for alternative approximations.

 The remainder of the paper is organised as follows.
 In Sec.~\ref{sec:overview} we describe our main results more fully, outline our calculations and present a comparison with numerical calculations for a two-site system.
 In Sec.~\ref{sec:calculations} we set out details of calculations starting from the quantum many-body Hamiltonian.
 One result from these calculations is a classical master equation for energy dynamics, and in Sec.~\ref{sec:mastersimulations} we discuss behaviour of solutions to this master equation.
 In Sec.~\ref{sec:N=2} we present numerical results for a model with $N=2$, showing qualitatively similar phenomena to the ones we derive analytically at large $N$.
 Finally, in Sec.~\ref{sec:summary} we discuss implications and possible extensions of our work.